Dhadhazi/storefront-backend-api/README.md

 - Start the app with NPM start
 - Application runs in port 8000 by default (can be changed in config)

+## Tests

+To be able to run tests, the app needs a test database.
+Either add it directly to config (under tests) or better, define the details in .env file:
+POSTGRES_TEST_HOST - the host address
+POSTGRES_TEST_DB - name of the database
+POSTGRES_TEST_USER - username
+POSTGRES_TEST_PASSWORD - password

+After that, to run the tests just enter _npm run test_

 ### database.json shape

 {